mikeys/mikeys.github.com/source/_posts/2013-07-15-understanding-go-slices.markdown

-During my initial steps learning the GO language, familiar with pointers, I ran into some difficulties grasping why do "reference types" (as the [golang official docs](http://golang.org/ref/spec#Making_slices_maps_and_channel) as well as other golang resources, actually call them) behave the way they do, and how do they really look like under the hood, as the name 'reference types' confuses a bit.
+During my initial steps learning the GO language, familiar with pointers, I ran into some difficulties grasping why do "reference types" (as the [golang official docs](http://golang.org/ref/spec#Making_slices_maps_and_channel) as well as other golang resources, actually call them) behave the way they do, and how do they really look like under the hood, as the name "reference types" confuses a bit.

 Searching through the web, I came across [this](https://groups.google.com/forum/#!msg/golang-nuts/xQUsmdo6oSs/RJ8SF4NsbowJ) thread which cleared it all up for me